Muon-catalyzed fusion

-Muon-catalyzed fusion (abbreviated as μCF or MCF) is a process that allows nuclear fusion to take place at temperatures that are significantly lower than those required for thermonuclear fusion, even at room temperature or lower.
-It is one of the few known ways of catalyzing nuclear fusion reactions.
+Muon-catalyzed fusion (abbreviated μCF or MCF) is a process that allows nuclear fusion to occur at temperatures significantly lower than those needed for thermonuclear fusion, even at room temperature or lower.
+It is one of the few known ways to catalyze nuclear fusion reactions.

 Muons are unstable subatomic particles that are similar to electrons but 207 times more massive.
 If a muon replaces one of the electrons in a hydrogen molecule, the nuclei are consequently drawn 186 times closer than in a normal molecule, due to the reduced mass being 186 times the mass of an electron.
-When the nuclei move closer together, the fusion probability increases, to the point where a significant number of fusion events can happen at room temperature.
+When the nuclei move closer together, the fusion probability increases, to the point where a significant number of fusion events can occur at room temperature.

 Methods for obtaining muons, however, require far more energy than can be produced by the resulting fusion reactions.
 Muons have a mean lifetime of 2.2 µs, much longer than that of many other subatomic particles but nevertheless far too brief to allow their useful storage.

 To create useful room-temperature muon-catalyzed fusion, reactors would need a cheap, efficient muon source and/or a way for each individual muon to catalyze many more fusion reactions.

 History

 Andrei Sakharov and F. C. Frank predicted the phenomenon of muon-catalyzed fusion on theoretical grounds before 1950.
 Yakov Borisovich Zel'dovich also wrote about the phenomenon of muon-catalyzed fusion in 1954.
 Luis W. Alvarez et al., when analyzing the outcome of some experiments with muons incident on a hydrogen bubble chamber at Berkeley in 1956, observed muon-catalysis of exothermic p–d, proton and deuteron, nuclear fusion, which results in a helion, a gamma ray, and a release of about 5.5 MeV of energy.
 The Alvarez experimental results, in particular, spurred John David Jackson to publish one of the first comprehensive theoretical studies of muon-catalyzed fusion in his ground-breaking 1957 paper.
 This paper contained the first serious speculations on useful energy release from muon-catalyzed fusion.
-Jackson concluded that it would be impractical as an energy source, unless the "alpha-sticking problem" (see below) could be solved, leading potentially to an energetically cheaper and more efficient way of utilizing the catalyzing muons.
+Jackson concluded that it would be impractical as an energy source, unless the "alpha-sticking problem" (see below) could be solved, leading potentially to an energetically cheaper and more efficient way to use catalyzing muons.

+As of 2026, at least two companies are pursuing muon-catalyzed fusion reactors, both fueled by deuterium–tritium reactions: Acceleron Fusion, in the United States, founded in 2008 as part of NK Labs, LLC, then spun-off in 2022, and Norrønt AS, in Norway, founded in 2016 as Ultrafusion Nuclear Power, then merged with Norrønt in 2017.